 Introduction to Infection-Based Chronic Kidney Disease

-Maladie rénale chronique (CKD) is a major public health concern, affecting millions of individuals worldwide.
+Maladie rénale chronique (MRC) is a major public health concern, affecting millions of individuals worldwide.
 Infection is a significant cause of CKD, with urinary tract infections, pyélonéphrite, and sepsis being common culprits.
 Infection-induced CKD can lead to progressive loss of kidney function, ultimately requiring dialysis or kidney transplantation.

 Pathogenesis of Infection-Induced Kidney Damage